m-aparna/Green-Buddy/README.md

    - User-Generated Plant Entries: Enable users to add their own plants to the platform, and sharing personalized care tips with the community.

+   - Option to add images in the Plant collections feature.

 ## 🤝Contributions